groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/rendering-documents/show-hidden-pages.md

 url: viewer/net/show-hidden-pages
 title: Render hidden pages
 weight: 4
-description: "Rendering hidden pages with GroupDocs.Viewer for .NET"
+description: "Learn how to render hidden pages on website or in other c# applications with GroupDocs.Viewer for .NET"
+keywords: hidden pages, hidden pages on website
 productName: GroupDocs.Viewer for .NET
 hideChildren: False
 ---
-Hidden pages are not rendered by default.
+Learn how to render hidden pages on website or in other c# applications.Hidden pages are not rendered by default.
 In order to include them into the rendering GroupDocs.Viewer provides ``RenderHiddenPages` property of the `ViewOptions` class.

 This feature is supported for: